rsvsaha/react-DragAndDrop-PWA/README.md

 Height = (1080/576) x 100 = 187.5 px

-All UI elements has 4 Positional Properties which determines the X,Y coordinates and the widht and height.
+All UI elements has 4 Positional Properties which determines the X,Y coordinates and the width and height.

 Property | Input Type | Meaning
 -------- | ---------- | -------